surma/surma.dev/content/things/portrait-mode.md

 ## Bokeh

 Now that we know how to focus, determine the focal plane and even determine lens position with a given focal plane, we can take a look what happens when something is _out_ of focus.
-Looking at the image at the start of the article, you can see the fairly lights turning into larger circles of light, often refferred to as “Bokeh”.
-Bokeh is Japanese for “blur”, and as such _technically_ refers to anything that is out of focus, but depending on context, it can also be used to refer to the look of out-of-focus point lights specifically.
+Most of us have seen the phenomenon of big circular light spots in the background of a photograph or in a scene in TV show.
+These circles are often refferred to as “Bokeh”.
+Bokeh is Japanese for “blur”, and _technically_ refers to anything that is out of focus, but depending on the context, it can also be used to refer to the look of out-of-focus point lights specifically.

 <figure>
   <img src="bokeh.jpg" loading="lazy" width="1280" height="720" style="max-width: 1280px">
   <figcaption>
-  The lights in the background are out of focus and have turned into big circles.<br>
+  The lights in the background are out of focus and have turned into big circles called “bokeh”.<br>
   Screenshot taken from season 5 episode 8 of “Suits”.
   </figcaption>
 </figure>